Higo Magalhães: Playing career

-Managerial career
+Coaching career

 After retiring, Higo worked as Ariel Mamede's assistant for several years, replacing him at the helm of Atlético Goianiense's under-20 squad in December 2018.
 In 2020, he returned to his first club Vila Nova, as a permanent assistant manager of the first team and manager of the under-23s.

 Higo was named interim manager of the first team in March 2021, after Márcio Fernandes was sacked.
 He returned to his previous role after the appointment of Wagner Lopes, but was again named interim in June when Lopes left the club.

 Back to the assistant role after the arrival of Hemerson Maria, Higo returned to the managerial role in August 2021, after Maria resigned.
 On 24 November, he renewed his contract for the 2022 season.

 On 15 May 2022, Higo was sacked by Vila Nova.
 He was announced as head coach of Camboriú on 19 November, but was dismissed the following 6 February.

 On 24 February 2023, Higo replaced Paulo Henrique Marques at the helm of Série C side Manaus.
+He was dismissed on 19 June, with the club in the relegation zone, and returned to Vila Nova on 23 October, after a brief spell at Centro Oeste.

+Higo was left Vila on 17 March 2024, after a 2–0 loss to Aparecidense in the first leg of the 2024 Campeonato Goiano semifinals.
+On 20 May, he was named in charge of CSA in the third division.

+On 27 July 2025, Higo was sacked from CSA, but returned to the club just 17 days after his dismissal.
+He left in September after failing to avoid relegation, and was announced as head coach of Brusque for the 2026 campaign on 11 November 2025.